5/5/2025

 Chief Executive Officer

 Sure.
-Look, I think over time we have demonstrated that by continued diversification in the capability set and what I would think is rigorous kind of capital management of dry powder relative to the investable market that we've demonstrated our ability to invest in any market environment.
+Look, I think over time, we have demonstrated that by continued diversification in the capability set and what I would think is rigorous kind of capital management of dry powder relative to the investable market that we've demonstrated our ability to invest in any market environment.
 And we've done that pretty consistently in the past.
-You know, as an example, if you look at 2022, just to take a trip down memory lane, M&A activity was down 25% and we grew our FPAUM 23%.
-Subsequently in 2023, M&A activity was down 24%.
+As an example, if you look at 2022, just to take a trip down memory lane, M&A activity was down 25%, and we grew our FPAUM 23%.
+Subsequently, in 2023, M&A activity was down 24%.
 We grew our FPAUM 14%.
-And if you look at the current deployment numbers, we grew our deployment roughly 60% period over period in an environment where M&A volumes were down both volume and value in the 15% range.
-So we're already now consistently demonstrating the ability to invest across the platform when M&A is slow.
-And importantly, I think that people should understand when M&A picks up, if we see volume in those primary lending benefit, we tend to have to defend the in place portfolio from more aggressive refinancing.
-And so as we demonstrated this quarter, we saw a meaningful uptick in the gross to net because the net deployment tends to be much stronger when M&A is slow.
-So not surprisingly, the places where we begin to see volumes pick up when M&A is slow are things like opportunistic credit, which is our ASOF franchise.
-And as we mentioned in the prepared remarks, we are having a significant amount of momentum in the current vintage fund raise, having just had a first close in excess of $4.5 billion.
+And if you look at the current deployment numbers, we grew our deployment roughly 60%. period over period in an environment where M&A volumes were down both volume and value in the 15% range.
+So, we're already now consistently demonstrating the ability to invest across the platform when M&A is slow.
+And importantly, I think that people should understand, when M&A picks up, if we see Volume in those primary lending strategies that generally benefit, we tend to have to defend the in-place portfolio from more aggressive refinancings.
+And so, as we demonstrated this quarter, we saw a meaningful uptick in the gross to net because the net deployment tends to be much stronger when M&A is slow.
+So, not surprisingly, the places where we begin to see volumes pick up When M&A is slow are things like opportunistic credit, which is our ASOF franchise.
+And as we mentioned in the prepared remarks, we are having a significant amount of momentum in the current vintage fundraise, having just had a first close in excess of $4.5 billion.
 And that is perfectly well positioned for this type of market opportunity.
-Secondaries across the board, both GP and LP led, are significant beneficiaries of a slowdown in primary market activity.
+Secondaries across the board, both GP and LP-led, are significant beneficiaries of a slowdown in primary market activity.
 And again, not surprisingly, you saw an uptick in deployment there.
-Other places where we have significant opportunistic capacity is within our alternative credit and asset back and asset based strategies where we can be a partner to other asset managers, banks as they deal with general illiquidity.
-I think it's also important that people appreciate that even in some of what the market perceives to be our primary market strategies like ARCC or US Direct Lending, they do have the capacity to pivot to the more opportunistic parts of the investment spectrum when the markets get choppy.
-And so you begin to see some of those regular way performing credit strategies turn on as a good capital partner for some of the other opportunistic strategies across the board.
-So I don't want to say every strategy has capacity to invest opportunistically into this market, but it's pretty close to every strategy gets to take advantage of the market volatility when some of the other traditional forms of capital are exiting the market.
-So as you know, record dry powder today, about 143 billion.
+Other places where we have significant opportunistic capacity is within our alternative credit and asset-backed and asset-based strategies, where we can be a partner to other asset managers, banks as they deal with general illiquidity.
+I think it's also important that people appreciate that even in some of what the market perceives to be our primary market strategies, like ARCC or U.S. Direct Lending, they do have the capacity to pivot to the more opportunistic parts of the investment spectrum when the markets get choppy.
+And so, you begin to see some of those regular-way performing credit strategies turn on as a good capital partner for some of the other opportunistic strategies across the board.
+I don't want to say every strategy has capacity to invest opportunistically into this market, but it's pretty close to every strategy gets to take advantage of the market volatility when some of the other traditional forms of capital are exiting the market.
+So, as you know, record dry powder today of about $143 billion.
 The bulk of that is, in my opinion, available for more opportunistic type investing in this market.
 Great.
 Very helpful.
 Thanks, Mike.
 Thank you.

 speaker